5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 - Download and install the [correct version](https://developer.apple.com/support/xcode/) of [**Xcode**](https://developer.apple.com/download/all/?q=xcode) supported by the macOS you are running.
 The download is about 10 GB and the installed application is about 30 GB, so make sure you have enough space on your drive!
 And: make sure to move the app to the "Programs" folder – otherwise compiling fails.

 ### Preparing the AppleALC Source Code
-- Clone, Download or Fork or and extract the [**AppleALC**](https://github.com/acidanthera/AppleALC) Source Code (click on "Code" and "Download Zip")
+- Clone, Fork or download (click on "Code" and "Download Zip") the [**AppleALC**](https://github.com/acidanthera/AppleALC) Source Code
-- Download the Debug Version of [**Lilu**](https://github.com/acidanthera/Lilu/releases) and copy it to the "AppleALC" root folder
+- Download the Debug Version of [**Lilu Kext**](https://github.com/acidanthera/Lilu/releases) and copy it to the "AppleALC" root folder
 - In Terminal, enter: `cd`, hit space and drag and drop your AppleALC folder into the window and press enter.
 - Next, enter `git clone https://github.com/acidanthera/MacKernelSDK` and hit enter.
-This will add the MacKernelSDK to the AppleALC source code.
+This add the MacKernelSDK in the AppleALC source folder.

 The resulting folder structure should look like this:</br>
 ![AppleALC](https://user-images.githubusercontent.com/76865553/170469554-96f5323c-4712-4fc1-a8ac-d8705728c790.png)

 #### Important files we have to work on: